Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Weather and Temperature

-Autumn is another ideal time to climb to Everest Base Camp.
+Autumn is another ideal time for the Everest trek.
 The weather is cool and stable, with daytime temperatures ranging from 5°C to 15°C (41°F to 59°F) and nighttime temperatures dropping to -15°C to -8°C (5°F to 17°F) at higher altitudes.

 Scenery